-In 2008, the Superintendent filed charges against twenty-eight Department members.
+In 2009, the Superintendent filed charges against twenty-one Department members.
 In all but one of these cases the Superintendent sought a penalty of discharge.
-There was one appeal of a suspension of thirty-one days through one year during 2008.
+There was one appeal of a suspension of thirty-one days through one year during 2009.

-Table I below presents data on cases decided by the Board in 2008 (some of these cases were filed prior to 2008).
-All of these cases involved the Superintendent seeking to discharge the member.
+Table I below presents data on cases decided by the Board in 2009 (some of these cases were filed prior to 2009).
+All but one of these cases involved the Superintendent seeking to discharge the member.
 Each case is listed according to the nature of the primary allegations (based on complaint categories used by the Independent Police Review Authority and the Internal Affairs Division) and whether the respondent was a sworn or civilian member.

 Table I also includes data on those cases in which the Department member resigned rather than contest the charges.
-In addition to the cases included in the table, the Police Board, in 2008, dismissed the charges against one member and approved the withdrawal of charges against two members for administrative reasons
+In addition to the cases included in the table, in one case the Police Board granted the Superintendent's motion to withdraw the charges because the parties reached a settlement.